DavidJKTofan/davidjktofan.me/content/post/email-security/index.md

 ### Domain-based Message Authentication, Reporting and Conformance (DMARC)

-_"DMARC is an email authentication protocol.
-It is designed to give email domain owners the ability to protect their domain from unauthorized use, commonly known as email spoofing."_
+"_DMARC is an email authentication protocol.
+It is designed to give email domain owners the ability to protect their domain from unauthorized use, commonly known as email spoofing._"

 An example of a DMARC (TXT record) looks like this:
 ```